rajshah9305/ChatappAI/README.md

 # Overview

 This is ChatNova, a modern AI chatbot application built as a full-stack web platform.
-The application enables users to interact with multiple AI service providers (OpenAI, Anthropic, and Google) through a unified interface.
+The application enables users to interact with multiple AI service providers through a unified interface.
 Users can create conversations, manage API keys, and switch between different AI models seamlessly.
 The system features a clean, responsive design with support for image uploads and comprehensive conversation management.

 # User Preferences